jayjoska/tinyTraveler/README.md

 * [ ] There is a "Recalculate" button to recalculate the route after the user reorganizes the suggestions

 ## Optional User Stories
+* Location manual input in maps recs fragment
+* onboarding screen for location / destination the traveler wants to go to
 * There should be a button to export/share
 ------------
 * Recommendations change based on size of geofence